Daylily-Zeleen/ConfigTableManager/README.md

 ## TODO

 1. Add C# import tool (I have not need for this, waiting for someone to submit or waiting for me if I have time).
-2. Add GDScript import tool which use `Dictionary` to support large data volume (at least better than traverse an array by the default GDScript import).